sergiojaa/sergiojaa/README.md

 - 🌱 I’m currently learning **data structures & alghorithms**

-- 👨‍💻 All of my projects are available at [https://vercel.com/sergiojaas-projects/my-portfolio](https://vercel.com/sergiojaas-projects/my-portfolio)

 - 💬 Ask me about **react/next**

 - 📫 How to reach me **kaliashvilisergi@gmail.com**